-- Tuberculin screening – Two tuberculin tests, offered at Morristown Medical Center for no charge, are required.
+- – Two tuberculin tests, offered free of charge at Morristown Medical Center to all adult volunteer applicants, are required.
 Tuberculin tests may also be scheduled with a private physician, but must be administered with a week off in between tests in order to be valid.
 Candidates who have a positive tuberculin test result must provide documentation of a negative chest X-ray.

-- Vaccinations – A flu vaccination is required for all volunteers.
+- – A flu vaccination is required for all volunteers.
+The COVID-19 vaccination and booster are required for all volunteers.
 Tetanus, diphtheria and pertussis (Tdap) vaccinations are required for all adult volunteers; junior volunteers must provide proof of vaccination on their health form.

-- Criminal background check – All adults must complete criminal background check and social security verification forms before they can be assigned to volunteer work.
+- – All adults must complete criminal background check and social security verification forms before they can be assigned to volunteer work.
 Please note that it may take several weeks to receive authorization from the state.